Team-190/190-GOATS/docs/ATTENDANCE_STANDARDS.md

 * The 3rd weekend of February
 * The Monday prior to each competition

 Removal from the varsity team will also take into consideration issues outside of attendance.
-Dismissal for reasons other than attendance will be handled using the procedure outlined in Section XX Consequences.
+Dismissal for reasons other than attendance will be handled using the procedure outlined in Section 1.8 Consequences.

 Reason for dismissal may include, but is not limited to:
 * Behavior in and outside of team meetings